 "He found great happiness there in his last years ... in the jungle, beside the sea, lit by the stars."

 All southern beaches beyond Boca de Tomatlán (where the highway to Barra de Navidad leaves the edge of the Banderas Bay) that include, in order: Las Animas, Quimixto, Las Caletas, Majahuitas, and Yelapa, are public except Caletas.

 Las Caletas is a beautiful 1000 yard long beach broken up into 4 smaller beaches and includes a natural reserve with over 1000 hectares of jungle.

-They recommend you bring a towel along with your swimming gear, sunscreen and a hat.
-Extra money will come in handy for tips and if you want some extras, like a massage or something from the small gift shop there.
+They recommend you bring a towel along with your swimming gear, sunscreen, and a hat.
+Having some extra money will come in handy for tips and if you want some extras, like a massage or something from the small gift shop there.
 You can buy waterproof cameras, t-shirts and things like that.
-There are lockers at Las Caletas so you can store things safely while you enjoy the activities, snorkeling or kayaking - you will need to leave an ID or hotel key as deposit for this, so take that into account too.
+There are lockers at Las Caletas so you can store things safely while you enjoy the activities, snorkeling or kayaking - you will need to leave an ID or hotel key as a deposit for this, so take that into account too.

-So here's your chance to enjoy a real tropical paradise hideaway, if you get bored of relaxing, there's lots to do, if you enjoy nature, lots to enjoy too and if you have kids, they'll have a blast here too, we think there is no way possibility of going wrong here, so do visit Las Caletas if this all sounds like an ideal dream for you too.
+So here's your chance to enjoy a real tropical paradise hideaway, if you get bored of relaxing, there are lots to do, if you enjoy nature, lots to enjoy too and if you have kids, they'll have a blast here too, we think there is no way possible of going wrong here, so do visit Las Caletas if this all sounds like an ideal dream for you too.